-Nancy J. Norton, President and Founder of IFFGD presented the following testimony regarding Fiscal Year 2005 Funding for Functional Gastrointestinal and Motility Disorders Research to the House Appropriations subcommittee on Labor, Health & Human Services, Education and Related Agencies in 2004:
+Nancy J. Norton, President and Founder of IFFGD presented the following testimony regarding Fiscal Year 2006 Funding for Functional Gastrointestinal and Motility Disorders Research before the House Appropriations Subcommittee on Labor, Health & Human Services, Education and Related Agencies in 2005:

-Chairman Regula and members of the Subcommittee, thank you for the opportunity to present this written statement regarding the importance of functional gastrointestinal and motility research at the National Institutes of Health.
+Chairman Regula and members of the Subcommittee, thank you for the opportunity to present this written statement regarding the importance of functional gastrointestinal and motility research.

-In November 2002, IFFGD sponsored, with NIH support, a multidisciplinary consensus conference, “Advancing the Treatment of Fecal and Urinary Incontinence Through Research: Trial Design, Outcome Measures, and Research Priorities.”
-The proceedings were disseminated in the January 2004 Supplement of Gastroenterology, the journal of the American Gastroenterological Association.
-[The proceedings may be accessed online at www.aboutincontinence.org.]
-Among other outcomes, the conference resulted in six key research recommendations to address currently unmet needs:
+In November of 2002, the IFFGD sponsored a consensus conference — “Advancing the Treatment of Fecal and Urinary Incontinence Through Research: Trial Design, Outcome Measures, and Research Priorities.”
+Among other outcomes, the conference resulted in six key research recommendations:

 More comprehensive identification of quality of life issues associated with fecal incontinence and improved assessment and communication of treatment outcomes related to quality of life.